 Your community also has a specific perception regarding your school.
 Maybe you are seen as a leader in STEM, possibly a powerhouse in athletics, even a welcoming community.
 On the other hand, without purposeful marketing (positioning and communication) your community knows little about your achievements/excellence and may draw different conclusions.
-In marketing, perception is reality.
+In marketing, perceptions are the reality.

 Once you have a list of positioning (or re-positioning) statements developed, you then need to find a communication channel to get the message(s) out to your community.
 Today that communication channel is social media.
-The typical private high school has 4,000 social media followers (2200-Facebook, 850-Instagram, 900-Twitter).
+The typical private high school has 4,000 social media followers (2200- Facebook, 850-Instagram, 900-Twitter).
 Facebook users typically check-in eight times a day and spend 35 minutes on social media.
-Parents today are savvy customers and will do online research long before making their first call.
-Video is the media that engages millennial parents.
-Invest in social video marketing or risk being cut from their short-list.
+Social media is a fantastic opportunity to communicate your messages, very cost-effectively.

 Consider introducing your faculty (pre-recorded video) during a sporting event.
 Parents want to connect with their child’s teachers.
 Encourage your teachers to craft memorable introductions.
-The more prospective parents know about your school, the more likely they will select your school.
+The more prospective parents know about your school, the more likely they will enroll their children.

 If you want to convey messages of excellence, consider live streaming an NHS Induction or an awards assembly.
 Insert slides showing your student’s academic achievements.
 Best yet, live stream your graduation.
 Interview international students to show your diversity.
 Try to live stream as many different sports and events as possible, communicating your pride in all your students.

 uTV marketing offers the technology and marketing expertise to create engaging programs that move social media analytics.
-Our easy to use live streaming product provides ESPN level sports productions with scoreboard data overlay; instant replays with slow motion, school logo integration and on the fly highlight clip generation.
+Our easy to use live streaming product provides ESPN level sports productions with scoreboard data overlay; instant replays, school logo integration and on the fly highlight clip generation.
 Our ever-growing library of videos and documents offer a comprehensive guide to developing marketing programs that communicate your school’s excellence.

 Mike Schell, President of uTV Marketing, is passionate about marketing Catholic schools.
 He attended Catholic schools as a child and his children graduated from St. Mary’s High School in Colorado Springs.
-Mike is board chair of Catholic Charities of Central Colorado.
-He and his wife, Patricia, are active members of Legatus. firstname.lastname@example.org.
+He and his wife, Patricia, are active members of the local Catholic community.
+He can be reached at firstname.lastname@example.org.